 6. Do you have older trained puppies or adults for sale?

-See our Trained Puppies and Adults page for information and availability.
+See our Trained English Golden Retriever Puppies page for information and availability.

 7. How many litters do you typically have per year?